pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 # Setting the context
 What is, is, and what is not, is not.
 Thus, existence exists, and that which is, is what it is.
 Existence is the truth of all truths, and thus, the truth underlying existence must underlie all truths, namely that which is, is what it is, i.e. the law of identity, which can also be stated as "A is A".
 From this law, we derive the law of non-contradiction (i.e. "A cannot be non-A at the same time and in the same respect") and the law of causality (i.e. what an entity does is an extension of what it is).

-<details><summary><i>More on the aforementioned derivations</i></summary><p style="color:blue">If A is A, then A cannot be its negation at the same time and in the same respect, for then, it would not be A. Thus, we get the first corollary of the law of identity, namely the law of non-contradiction.
+<details><summary style="color:blue">More on the aforementioned derivations</summary><p style="color:blue">If A is A, then A cannot be its negation at the same time and in the same respect, for then, it would not be A. Thus, we get the first corollary of the law of identity, namely the law of non-contradiction.
 Now, note that an action is always an action of an entity.
 Thus, an action can never exist apart from the entity, and since nothing exists apart from its identity, an action can also never exist apart from the entity's identity.
 Lastly, by the law of non-contradiction, an action can also never exist in contradiction to the entity's identity.
 Thus, we have the law of action, namely that what an entity does is an extension of what it is, i.e. the law of causality.</p></details>

 Now, the senses give us what is of and from existence, and by their nature, they can give us nothing else.
 But the senses grasp only _that_ something is, not _what_ it is; what it is, is up to our mind to grasp.
 Evidently, to put our mind to the task of grasping the truth, we cannot but start with the law of identity, and we can never deviate from it lest we deviate from the pursuit of truth.
 Thus, we have the law underlying the pursuit of truth, namely that reason — the faculty of identifying and integrating the material given by our senses — is our only means of pursuing the truth, and logic — the art of non-contradictory identification — is the only means of pursuing the use of reason.